ibm-cloud-docs/apps/vsi-deploy.md

 #### Enabling Terraform state
 {: #tform-state}

 Terraform supports storing the state of the Terraform `apply` command.
 This state file runs the `apply` command a second time to determine whether any of the Terraform configuration files changed.
-The state is stored in the GIT repo where the app and configuration are automatically set up.
+The state is stored in the Git repo where the app and configuration are automatically set up.

 To enable the state storage, `GIT_USER` and `GIT_PASSWORD` are automatically configured as properties in the toolchain environment variables.
 If you need to access these values, follow these steps:

-1. From the toolchains view, access the GIT repo from the code tool.
+1. From the toolchains view, access the Git repo from the code tool.
 2. In GIT Lab, click the **Profile icon** and then click **Settings**.
 3. Click **Account** and copy the user name and replace the `GIT_USER` value.
 4. Click **Access Tokens**.
 5. Define a name for your token, select a scope, and click **Create Personal Access Token**.
-6. Click the copy icon from the `Your New Personal Access Token` field, and replace the value of the `GIT_PASSWORD` in the toolchain properties.
+6. Click **Copy** from the `Your New Personal Access Token` field, and replace the value of the `GIT_PASSWORD` in the toolchain properties.

 The Terraform state is stored in a branch that is called `terraform`, and doesn't trigger the pipeline to run if it was changed.

-### Enabling GIT operations
+### Enabling Git operations
 {: #git-repo}

-When the app is deployed to {{site.data.keyword.cloud_notm}}, a GIT Lab repository is created to host the code for source code management.
-You can use GIT operations to enable teams to work and deliver changes to your app.
+When the app is deployed to {{site.data.keyword.cloud_notm}}, a GitLab repository is created to host the code for source code management.
+You can use Git operations to enable teams to work and deliver changes to your app.
 The folders included in this repository and an explanation of their contents.

 #### Debian folder
 {: #debian-folder}